By Stephenie Livingston/University of Florida News

 “Seems like it’s getting hotter in the city every year,” he said, not referencing the weather.

-I met Lawrence on a Sunday about a month after the back-to-back shootings.
+I met Lawrence on a Sunday about a month after the shootings.
 We drove to Raines High, where Joerod Jamel, 19, was shot and killed in August.
 A makeshift memorial sat next to a tree near the football field: teddy bears, rain-stained letters and dozens of candles.

 We drove past shotgun houses stacked side-by-side and low-income housing projects surrounded by high, metal fencing with a single entrance and exit.
 “It’s like a trap,” Lawrence said.
 “They box us in — one way in, one way out.”
 But it doesn’t feel like there’s any way out for those living inside, he said.